Who Are You Becoming?

 We often want dramatic assignments while neglecting daily discipline.

-I have learned that some of the most important growth in life does not happen in the spotlight.
-It happens in ordinary routines, early mornings, long workdays, keeping your word, showing up when tired, and doing the right thing when no one is applauding.
-There were seasons when I wanted bigger opportunities, yet God kept teaching me through smaller responsibilities already in front of me.
-Those quieter lessons built discipline and character in ways I did not appreciate at the time.
+Some of the most important growth in my life did not happen in big moments.
+It happened in ordinary routines, early mornings, long workdays, keeping my word, showing up tired, and doing the right thing when nobody was watching.
+I wanted bigger opportunities at times, yet God kept teaching me through the responsibilities already in front of me.
+Those quieter lessons built discipline and character long before I understood their value.

 Sometimes obedience looks less spiritual than people imagine.
 It can look like answering the email, paying the bill, showing up on time, or keeping your word when it costs you.